 In the months leading up to his capture, Bonilla faced increasing pressure, both from enemies and allies, as some of his associates tried to follow Aguilar to the United States to become co-operating witnesses.
-In July 2009, his partner, Mauricio Lopez Cardona, alias "Yiyo," turned himself in to Colombian authorities.
-Another leader of the Oficina, Fabio Leon Velez Correa, alias "Nito," was killed by his own subordinates for seeking a similar deal with US authorities.
+In July 2009, his partner, Mauricio Lóopez Cardona, alias "Yiyo," turned himself in to Colombian authorities.
+Another leader of the Oficina, Fabio Leóon Véelez Correa, alias "Nito," was killed by his own subordinates for seeking a similar deal with US authorities.

 Bonilla was long thought to be hiding on Colombia's Caribbean coast, but was arrested in November 2011 in the city of Maracay, Venezuela.
 His capture was the result of years of tracking by the Colombian intelligence services, and he was eventually taken into custody on the eve of a visit by President Juan Manuel Santos.
 He was extradited to the United States almost immediately and, five years later, he was sentenced to 20 years in prison by a district judge in New York.